10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 • “Build relationships”

 LinkedIn reports that social selling leaders create 45% more opportunities than peers with lower SSI.
-If you’re curious at all about what is your social selling index, simply log into your sales navigator account.
+If you’re curious at all about your social selling index, simply log into your sales navigator account.
 Click on your profile picture, scroll down, and you’ll see the ‘Social Selling Index.’
 From there, you’ll have a full breakdown of your analytics with actionable tips to make the most of your LinkedIn profile as a social selling tool.

 2. Facebook